rebelsky/sams-assorted-musings-reflections/thankful-registrar-2020-07-20.md

 ---
-title: Appreciating the Registrar's Office Staff
+title: Appreciating the Registrar's Office
 number: 1101
 tags: [Thank you notes](index-thank-yous), short
 blurb: So much work in so little time!
-version: 0.1
+version: 1.0
-released:
+released: 2020-07-20
-current: 2020-07-19
+current:
 ---

+TL;DR: Our Registrar's Office Staff are amazing.
+They've been working incredibly hard this summer to support our students and our faculty.
+I just want to say **Thank You** to this amazing team.

+---

+I added the short note above after writing a much longer musing, including way too much context.
+Here's the original.

 This summer has been hard for everyone in academia.
 At Grinnell, we're comparatively fortunate; while we're also worrying about what the fall will bring, trying to plan for a hybrid college, dealing